 We represent defendants pursuing criminal appeals in the Massachusetts appellate courts and in federal courts across the nation.
 We have won clients’ criminal cases both on direct appeal and by pursuing collateral appeals (habeas corpus claims).
 We are adept at identifying, analyzing, and presenting complicated criminal issues on appeal.
 Our lawyers combine a practical understanding of criminal trials, strong academic backgrounds, and a deep commitment to the rights of the accused.
 We carefully review the trial record and work with our clients to help develop the issues or claims most likely to succeed on appeal.
 Because we have hands-on experience trying many criminal cases, we thoroughly understand the dynamics of trial, which means that we can quickly spot and articulate important appeal issues.
-We are also skilled at identifying and explaining complex legal issues: five of our lawyers served as clerks on federal or state courts of appeals, learning firsthand how courts and individual judges approach criminal appeals by working directly with judges to analyze appeals and draft appellate decisions.
+We are also skilled at identifying and explaining complex legal issues: six of our lawyers served as clerks on federal or state courts of appeals, learning firsthand how courts and individual judges approach criminal appeals by working directly with judges to analyze appeals and draft appellate decisions.
 In addition, in white collar cases, we frequently benefit from the knowledge and experience of Harvey Silverglate, who is of counsel to the firm and is the author of the 2011 book Three Felonies a Day: How the Feds Target the Innocent.

 We have represented clients in many of the federal circuits and before the Supreme Court.
 Our clients seek our help appealing their federal convictions of or sentences for crimes that range from racketeering, gun and drug offenses to white collar offenses (e.g., securities fraud, honest services fraud).
 For instance, in the First Circuit, we have represented clients in cases involving federal gambling and conspiracy laws, extortionate collection, and those raising sentencing appeals.
 In the Second Circuit, in a case involving the growing and selling of marijuana, we obtained a reversal of an 18-year sentence for his client.
 In the Ninth Circuit, we represented a lawyer appealing a securities fraud conviction.
 In the Eleventh Circuit, we represented a local politician appealing his conviction for honest services fraud.
 In the Supreme Court, we represented a client on the question of what it means to carry a firearm under a sentencing enhancement provision in the federal drug laws.